ekernf01/gears_misc/paper/README.md

 ### Our repro attempts

 Some of this is also documented in the GEARS github page, issue #5.

-Followed the instructions above
+I followed the instructions above, but then ran into problems, which are being sequentially resolved.

-#### Intended first step is fig2_train.py
+#### Intended next step is fig2_train.py

 I tried running the fig2b adamson and dixit notebooks, but they fail with errors like "ValueError: Could not find project pert_gnn_simulation_adamson2016".
 I noticed the comment saying "Project is specified by <entity/project-name> please replace it with your project name here".
 I replaced with my own project name, but then there was no logged data.
 I concluded that the intended first step is to train the models via fig2_train.py, not to run the notebooks.
 All good so far -- I wanted to train the models up myself anyway, not just load evaluation results.